STL2600/going-commando-talk/talk.md

 Supports most of your common formats, such as:

-* HTML - Including CSS formatting and HTML slide formats like reveal.js
+* HTML - Including CSS formatting and HTML slide formats.
 * DOCX
 * ODT
 * RTF